Blog

 Companies have spent fortunes over the years just focusing on demand and managing forecast accuracy, and today there is a lot of emphasis on scenario capabilities.
 But those scenarios only work if they are based on the best forward-looking information.

 Effective risk management can help smooth out forecasting and planning to avoid this bullwhip effect.
-In fact, at Everstream we’ve seen that when we identify risk in the early planning stages, that creates a reverse bullwhip effect through supply chains.

-In a reverse bullwhip effect, disruption doesn’t grow enough to throw off forecasting and planning.
+When you work to proactively mitigate the bullwhip effect, disruption doesn’t grow enough to throw off forecasting and planning.
 Instead, risks are identified and scored so that supply chain managers can pivot to alternatives early, keeping costs low.

 The more you change plans, the higher the cost.
 That’s the reality.
 But identifying and mitigating that risk early in the planning stage saves cost and inefficiencies.